roiheimen/roiheimen/README.md

 However there are some addresses that are not in the menu:

 - `/gfx.html` - overlay for use on a livestream of the meeting
 - `/fullscreen.html` - used in-meeting to show the audience what is happening.
+- `/screen.html` - same as fullscreen, but a bit different display, more features